sanae1296/StudyPlanner/README.md

-# StudyPlanner
+# Study Planner

-A Python console app that helps students plan study sessions efficiently.
-Add subjects with priorities and hours, and it generates a daily study plan based on available time, showing which subjects to focus on first and remaining free time.
-Perfect for beginners learning Python and project management.
+A simple Python console program to plan study sessions based on priority and available hours.

+## How to Run
+1. Download `planner.py`
+2. Run in terminal with: `python planner.py`
+3. Add your subjects and hours